-If you have a gun in your car and move it, the rules are obvious.
+When it comes to transporting a gun in your car, the rules are strict.
 The gun and the bullets must be kept separately in different locked areas.
 I've handled all kinds of cases related to carrying concealed weapons, and many times, people are sloppy and lazy because they're coming from a shooting range or they've got some other reason why they've got their gun lying in the car.
 Then they get pulled over by the police, and the police don't mess around.

 As soon as they smell or see a gun, that's it.
 They're going to get the person out and arrest them.
 Another thing that people attempt to get is a permit to carry a gun around.